jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 properly.

-The @drop-directive allows to drop all unnamed strings (i.e. strings that are not directly assigned to a symbol) and backticked strings (for the difference between strings and backticked strings, see below) and regular expressions.
+The @drop-directive allows to drop all unnamed strings (i.e. strings that are not directly assigned to a symbol) and back-ticked strings (for the difference between strings and back-ticked strings, see below) and regular expressions.
 However, using ``@drop = whitespace, strings, backticked`` would also drop those parts captured as string that contain data::